SurajKande/python_packaging/README.md

       step5: Python packages are built into distribution packages, which are then uploaded to a server — usually uploaded to the global PyPI server — from which every person can access it and download.

       step6: to build the distribution files simply run the following command in the root folder where your setup.py is located:

-              ``` python setup.py sdist bdist_wheel ```               # creates source and build distribution files.
+   `python setup.py sdist bdist_wheel              # creates source and build distribution files.`

-            > two files are created in the root folder which we’re going to upload.
+              two files are created in the dist directory

+# Distributing the package
+--
-# publish the package in opensource
+## publish the package in opensource:
-If you’re writing an open source Python module and upload its package, **PyPI** (python packaging index) , more properly known as The ***Cheeseshop***, is the place to host it.
-to publish create a distributed package and follow the steps below
+If you’re writing an open source Python module and upload its package, **PyPI** (python packaging index) , more properly known as The ***Cheeseshop***, is the place to host it. to publish create a distributed package and follow the steps below